Homoclinic classes of geodesic flows on rank 1 manifolds: Introduction

-In this article, we consider homoclinic classes for geodesic flows over rank 1 manifolds, in any dimension.
+See Sections \ref{ss-symbolic} and \ref{ss-homoclinic} for the definitions of topological Markov flow, $\chi$--hyperbolicity, and homoclinic relation of measures.
+Observe that the above theorem does not provide a single irreducible coding for the homoclinic class of a hyperbolic measure as in \cite[Theorem 1.1]{BCL}, but it still provides interesting applications for geodesic flows over rank 1 manifolds on the uniqueness of equilibrium states, as we now explain.

 Let $M$ be a $C^\infty$ closed Riemannian manifold with nonpositive sectional curvature, and let $\vf=\{\vf^t\}_{t\in\R}:T^1M\to T^1M$ be its geodesic flow.
 We say that $M$ is {\em rank $1$} if there is a vector $x\in T^1M$ without a parallel Jacobi field perpendicular to the flow direction.
 This assumption implies various geometrical and dynamical properties of $\vf$, see Section \ref{ss-rank-1}.
-Let ${\rm HC}(\mathcal O)$ denote the homoclinic class of the periodic orbit $\mathcal O$, see Section \ref{ss-symbolic} for the definition.
+Let ${\rm HC}(\mathcal O)$ denote the homoclinic class of the periodic orbit $\mathcal O$, see Section \ref{ss-homoclinic} for the definition.
+The next theorem follows from classical results on the theory, but we have decided to state it as a theorem to stress its importance in the viewpoint of homoclinic classes.